boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-18 title="Ingress Slice Admission control (5QI-unaware Model)" artwork-align="center"}

-##  5QI-aware Mode
+##  5QI-aware Model

-   In the 5QI-aware model, potentially a large number of 5Q QoS Classes
+   In the 5QI-aware model, potentially a large number of 5G QoS Classes
-   (the architecture scales to thousands of 5Q slices) is mapped
+   (the architecture scales to thousands of 5G slices) is mapped
    (multiplexed) to up to 8 TN QoS Classes used in transport transit
    equipment, as outlined in {{figure-19}}.